Contact Us

 Students who choose the MS Plan 1: Thesis Option must sign up for a minimum of 8 and a maximum of 12 units of DSC 299 (Thesis Research) which can also be used to meet Group C requirements.
 The student will perform thesis research under the guidance of a thesis advisor and a thesis committee consisting of at least three members.

-The Master thesis produced by the student must be approved by the committee.
+The Master thesis produced by the student must be approved by their thesis committee.
 It is required that at least two members of the committee are members of the HDSI faculty council; one of the three committee members can be an HDSI industry fellow with an adjunct appointment or a faculty member drawn from another department or division.
-Chair of the committee shall be appointed by the Graduate program committee.
 Alternatively, the industry fellow may be requested to serve as the fourth member of the committee.
 The committee must be approved by the Graduate Division by the end of the fourth quarter in the MS program.

-The Comprehensive Examination option is designed to evaluate a student’s ability to apply their Data Science knowledge to solve problems and demonstrate aptitude in three different course-hosted subject areas: Machine-Learning/Computing, Math/Statistics, and Computer Science.
+The Comprehensive Examination option is designed to evaluate a student’s ability to apply their Data Science knowledge to solve problems and demonstrate aptitude in three different course-hosted subject areas: Machine Learning/Computing, Math/Statistics, and Systems/Algorithms.

-In order to receive credit for a comprehensive exam, students must also receive a passing grade (B- or higher) in the course.
-Students are required to successfully pass the comprehensive examination in three courses drawn from each of the three areas.
+In order to receive credit for the comprehensive exam option, students must receive a passing grade (B- or higher) in the course.
+Students are required to successfully pass three courses drawn from each of the three subject areas.
 Students are permitted up to five attempts, that is, five different courses.
-No more than three course-hosted comprehensive examinations can be taken in a single quarter, and no comprehensive examination can be repeated in a single quarter.
-The courses marked for comprehensive examination can be taken only for a letter grade.
+No more than three comprehensive examination designated courses can be taken in a single quarter.
+The courses marked for comprehensive examination must be taken for a letter grade.
+While some courses may be applied in multiple areas, students cannot count the same course towards more than one comprehensive exam subject area requirement.

-The comprehensive examination is integrated into the host courses, and in most cases, the associated work serves dual purposes, contributing independently to the student’s course grade and comprehensive examination score.
+The comprehensive examinations may be integrated into the host courses, and in most cases, the associated work serves dual purposes, contributing independently to the student’s course grade and comprehensive examination subject area.
 The comprehensive examination typically consists of a specific class assignment or examination, or a portion thereof, that has been explicitly approved by the MS program committee.

-Course-hosted examinations are registered at the beginning of each quarter and students must register in advance by the specified deadline for the examination.
-The examination is supervised by a faculty committee responsible for the content, evaluation and administration of the examination which is separate from the course instructor who is responsible for the course grade but not success in the comprehensive examination.
+Course-hosted comprehensive examination subject areas are registered at the beginning of each quarter and students must register in advance with the MS Advisor by the specified deadline for the examination option to count toward their degree.
+The comprehensive examination process is supervised by a faculty committee responsible for reviewing the content, evaluation and administration of the examinations which may be separate from the course instructor who is responsible for the course grade.